RichardDooling/Entertainment_Law/Defamation/Defamation.md

 Even though he wasn't named in the ad,
 Sullivan filed suit against the *New York Times*, alleging that it had wrongfully implied that he was guilty of misconduct.
-Four other suits were filed by other government officials.
+Four other government officials also filed suit.

 At trial the evidence showed
 that at least some of the statements in the ad were incorrect.